-- 28. "Eligible taxpayers" may reduce their net income for a tax year by making an income equalisation deposit into the applicable income equalisation scheme with the Commissioner pursuant to s EH 1(1) of the Act. - 29.
-Section EH 3(1) of the Act provides that eligible taxpayers in respect of the main income equalisation scheme are: - persons who carry on a farming or agricultural business on land in New Zealand - persons who carry on a fishing business - persons who derive income from forestry, but not a company, public authority, Māori authority, or an unincorporated body. - 30.
-Section EH 63(1) of the Act provides that eligible taxpayers for the thinning operations income equalisation scheme are companies that carry on a forestry business on land in New Zealand and derive income from carrying out thinning operations on the land. - 31.
+- 28. "Eligible taxpayers" may reduce their net income for a tax year by making an income equalisation deposit into the applicable income equalisation scheme with the Commissioner pursuant to s EH 1(1). - 29.
+Section EH 3(1) provides that eligible taxpayers in respect of the main income equalisation scheme are: - persons who carry on a farming or agricultural business on land in New Zealand; or - persons who carry on a fishing business; or - persons who derive income from forestry, but are not a company, public authority, Māori authority, or an unincorporated body. - 30.
+Section EH 63(1) provides that eligible taxpayers for the thinning operations income equalisation scheme are companies that carry on a forestry business on land in New Zealand and derive income from carrying out thinning operations on the land. - 31.
 The thinning operations income equalisation scheme does not apply to natural persons.